Wynn Resorts Limited (WYNN) Shares Down Despite Recent Market Volatility

 Morgan Stanley gave a rating of “Equal-Weight” to WYNN, setting the target price at $77 in the report published on November 21st of the previous year.

-Volatility was left at 2.54%, however, over the last 30 days, the volatility rate increased by 2.38%, as shares surge +5.80% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +35.82% upper at present.
+Volatility was left at 2.70%, however, over the last 30 days, the volatility rate increased by 3.42%, as shares sank -3.87% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +27.15% upper at present.

 Insider Trading